Knitting and cooking were two activities Mom and I enjoyed doing together. It had been that way since I was a child.

-Mom loved color and texture, and there were always plenty of both to be found in yarn and food.
+Mom loved color and texture, and there was always plenty of both to be found in yarn and food.
 She could not resist a gorgeous hank of smooth, hand-dyed wool any more than she could resist a shiny, plump eggplant.
-Accordingly, her refrigerator was a palette of colorful vegetables and her art studio shelves were overflowing with skein after skein of yarn.
+Accordingly, her refrigerator was a palette of colorful vegetables, and her art studio shelves were overflowing with skein after skein of yarn.

 I unraveled the squares.
 I ended up with a colorful ball of heavy worsted-weight cotton and wool blend called “Nobori” by Noro Yarns.
 I found the matching skeins in Mom’s stash.

 I used them to knit a bright and chunky double cowl.
 I cast on 32 stitches on size 9 needles and used about 300 yards.
 The finished cowl is 8″ wide and 58″ long.
 I decided to knit it in the basketweave pattern so the edges of the finished fabric would remain flat instead of curled inward as they would have had I used the stockinette stitch.
 I love how the changes in stitch direction, with the basketweave pattern, reflect light in contrasting ways.